Gichimu/GPTChatbot/README.md

 `npm start`
 `Access the Chat Application at http://localhost:4200 in your web browser.`

-#####5.
-Usage#####
-Register a new account or log in to an existing one.
-Join or create a chat room.
-Start chatting with other users.
+##### 5. Usage #####
++ Open Application
++ Start typing on the prompt.
-ChatGPT will respond intelligently to the messages in the conversation.
++ ChatGPT will respond intelligently to the messages in the conversation.
-Utilize emojis and file sharing for enhanced communication.
++ Utilize emojis and file sharing for enhanced communication.

-#####6.
-Technologies Used#####
+##### 6. Technologies Used #####
-Angular v16: A powerful front-end framework for building user interfaces.
++ Angular v16: A powerful front-end framework for building user interfaces.
-Node.js: A JavaScript runtime for server-side development.
++ Node.js: A JavaScript runtime for server-side development.
-Socket.IO: A library that enables real-time, bidirectional communication between clients and the server.
++ Socket.IO: A library that enables real-time, bidirectional communication between clients and the server.
-ChatGPT v3.5: The AI model developed by OpenAI, used for intelligent chat responses.
++ ChatGPT v3.5: The AI model developed by OpenAI, used for intelligent chat responses.

 #####7.
 Contributing#####
 We welcome contributions to enhance the Chat Application.
 If you find any bugs or have ideas for new features, please submit an issue or create a pull request on the GitHub repository.